tobiaswaelde/immich-album-folder-sync/README.md

 | `recursive` | no       | If set to `true`, all contents (including subfolders) of the given path will get added to the album.        |

 > [!TIP]
-> If an album is not found. an error will get logged to the console.
+> If an album is not found, an warning will get logged to the console and the sync continues with the next folder pair.

 > [!TIP]
-> If a folder does not exist, nothing happens.
+> If a folder does not exist, an warning will get logged to the console and the sync continues with the next folder pair.

 ## Deployment